finbarkizito/hr-tableau-dashboard/scripts/building-charts.md

 We constructed a multi-column employee detail list using AVG(0) placeholder fields to control column layout.
 Each column was populated with grouped labels representing identity, role, location, compensation, employment status, and tenure.

-We displayed Length of Hire as a bar mark to visually encode tenure length alongside textual employee attributes.
+We can display the Length of Hire as a bar mark to visually encode tenure length alongside textual employee attributes.

 ## Layout, Containers, and Dashboard Assembly